hao-beixi/f22-assignments/assignment-2/README.md

 The optional parameters `lr`, `epochs`, and `batch_size` correspond to the learning rate, number of epochs, and bath size that are used at training time.

 Read the code in the training script to familiarize yourself with its functionality.
-We highly recommend that you also watch [Nathan's video](https://yale.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=80140234-566a-417d-b4ad-adc201246740), where he walks you through the code in a Google Colab notebook, so that you understand how to work with Keras within the training script.
+Optionally, you can also watch [Nathan's video](https://yale.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=c6bbc9b8-1619-48e6-991d-af2a00efdcd9), where he walks you through the code in a [Google Colab notebook](https://colab.research.google.com/drive/1XXUKUXh1kMRgg6Vd6VkPZJIbMe0s11w-?usp=sharing) so that you understand how to work with Keras within the training script.
+Note that you do not have to work with this notebook for your assignment.
+In fact, the notebook is missing certain lines of code that Nathan completes in his video.
+This is so that he can highlight key functionality already included in the [assignment-2/function_approximation/train_and_test_saddle_function.py](function_approximation/train_and_test_saddle_function.py) script that is part of this assignment.

 ### Questions/Tasks